CNES/cars/docs/source/general_examples/how_to_launch_cars.rst

       -h, --help            show this help message and exit --loglevel {DEBUG,INFO,PROGRESS,WARNING,ERROR,CRITICAL}
                             Logger level (default: PROGRESS.
 Should be one of (DEBUG, INFO, PROGRESS, WARNING, ERROR, CRITICAL)
+      --logtype {human,plain}
+                            Log output type (default: human).
+                            'human' enables the interactive progress UI
-      --version, -v         show program's version number and exit
+                            'plain' disables the progress UI and writes all logs to stdout (level configured by --loglevel) --version, -v         show program's version number and exit

 CARS cli takes only one ``.json`` or ``.yaml`` (or ``.yml``) file as command line argument: